 Chances are you will buy the car there, but the needless aggressiveness will turn you off.

-No. 8: Car Buying Tips For Women: The Sales Manager
+#7 Car Buying Tips For Women: Dear Sales Manager

 When your salesperson is failing miserably to close the deal there is a reason.

-Whatever the reason it’s now the Sales Manager’s turn to dig in and try to grasp you!
+Whatever the reason is, you know the big swinging Sales Manager is going to take a turn to dig in and try to grasp you!

-Without wanting to battle back, because I am too exhausted, I literally just had the funniest call of my life with a sales manager.
+Without wanting to battle back, all I can tell is that I literally had the funniest call of my life with a sales manager.

 Their homework is to get to know you and understand WHY You are not buying NOT assign you homework.